Altinity/antalya-examples/docs/concepts.md

 ### Iceberg Table Engine and Table Function

-Antalya offers Iceberg table engine and function just like upstream ClickHouse.
+Antalya offers Iceberg table engine and functions just like upstream ClickHouse.
 They encapsulate a single table using the object storage path to locate the table metadata and data.
 Currently only one table can use the path.